LeverageAlex/SATSolver/README.md

 the conversion of integers to bits.

 How to use:

-Compile & launch with C++ > 11.
+Normal: Compile & launch with C++ > 11.
 After that you will be asked to enter your formula which should be formated in this way: